This piece is the first part of a series of articles on production pitfalls and how to rise to the challenge.

 Even if the training pipeline was automated, it should include a hold-out/cross validation model evaluation step.

 Once the model quality validation phase is completed, one should perform integration tests to see how the serving layer integrates with the new model, and whether it successfully serves predictions for specific edge cases.
-For instance: handling null values in the features that could be nullable, handling new categorical levels in categorical features, working on different length of text for text inputs, or even working for different image size / resolution,...
-Here also, the examples can be synthesized manually or taken from the monitoring solution, whose capabilities include identifying and saving valid inputs with data integrity issues.
+For instance: handling null values in the features that could be nullable, handling new categorical levels in categorical features, working on different lengths of text for text inputs, or even working for different image sizes/resolutions,… Here also, the examples can be synthesized manually or taken from the monitoring solution, whose capabilities include identifying and saving valid inputs with data integrity issues.

 Whenever a new model is created, before submitting it to the model “registry”, and as a potential “candidate” to replace the production model, applying these practices to the CI pipelines will help ensure that it works and integrates well with the serving layer.